 If you want a super-light laptop, you have to pay for it, and you have to use Windows.
-That’s been the (frustrating) conventional wisdom—at least until late last year, when the Taiwanese company Asus rolled out the Eee PC (pronounced as though it were a single long “e”), a two-pound, seven-inch laptop starting at a mere $300.
-The tradeoff: It comes with just two to eight gigabytes of flash memory instead of a conventional, larger hard drive, and a simplified Linux operating system that essentially is usable only for e-mail, Web browsing and typing.
+That’s been the (frustrating) conventional wisdom—at least until late last year, when Taiwanese company Asus rolled out the Eee PC (pronounced as though it were a single long “e”), a 2-pound, 7-inch laptop starting at a mere $300.
+The tradeoff: It comes with just two to eight gigabytes of flash memory instead of a conventional, larger hard drive, and a simplified Linux operating system that essentially is usable only for email, web browsing, and typing.

 But then the hackers got hold of it.
 Within days of the Eee’s release, forums on a fan site, eeeuser.com, were buzzing with homebrew upgrades to remedy its shortcomings—users discovered ways to solder extra memory inside, attach additional gadgets, and install other operating systems.
 If you’re willing to do a little tinkering, you’ll find that big things will come from its small package.

 If your Eee PC comes with a sticker on the bottom panel covering the RAM slot warning that breaking it is a warranty violation, don’t worry: Asus reversed that position shortly after putting the Eee on the market.
-So open up the panel and replace the existing 512-megabyte stick with up to two gigabytes of RAM.
-(Note: The Eee’s operating system will recognize only one gigabyte by default.)
+So open up the panel and replace the existing 512MB stick with up to 2GB of RAM.

 If you don’t mind pulling the Eee apart completely, you’ll find spots on the motherboard where you can solder a Bluetooth adapter and extra USB ports.
 Then simply remove the RAM panel on the bottom of the computer later if, for example, you want to add a hidden thumb drive to upgrade the memory.
 For more details, head to forum.eeeuser.com.